jalho/rad/README.md

 Deploy a VM with at least 16 GB of RAM.
 RustDedicated requires that much.
 Then install all the stuff there.

+**Note:** The install script may not be up to date with the latest features in the submodules...

 ```
 wget https://raw.githubusercontent.com/jalho/rad/master/install.sh
 bash install.sh